Advertiser Disclosure

 • High monthly fee

-• All-or-nothing funding model
+• All or Nothing funding model

-Fundable is a crowdfunding platform exclusively for businesses and hosts both rewards and equity-based funding campaigns.
 Fundable recommends that those looking to raise under $50,000 try a rewards campaign, while those trying to raise over $50K go for an equity campaign.
 Fundable is a great choice for serious startups that can offer either rewards or equity.

-Fundable Pricing
+Fundable Fees

 Fundable hosts crowdfunding campaigns for a wide variety of businesses, though tech, food service, and healthcare companies are particularly well-represented.
 It’s a system that favors serious startups and early-stage companies over small-time artists and creators.

-Given the monthly fee and all-or-nothing funding model, if your campaign is unsuccessful, you won't just have raised nothing -- you'll have spent money to raise nothing.
 However, a startup with high growth potential stands to benefit from the absence of the 5% platform fee that many crowdfunding sites impose.
-After all, if you raise $50K, a 5% cut is a lot more than Fundable's $179 monthly fee!
+After all, if you raise $50K, a 5% cut is a lot more than Fundable’s monthly fee!

 Get Started With Fundable